Experience the Freedom of a Truly Clean Body

-The vegetables and grains should be cooked with tasty spices that are suitable for your body type and the season, such as Vata, Pitta or Kapha Churna from Maharishi Ayurveda.
-Avoid all of the foods that we mentioned earlier as a cause of ama -- fried foods, heavy foods such as aged cheese, meat, rich desserts -- anything that is difficult to digest should be left out of your diet.
+The vegetables and grains should be cooked with tasty spices that are suitable for your body type and the season, such as Organic Vata, Organic Pitta or Organic Kapha Churna from Maharishi Ayurveda.
+Avoid all of the foods that we mentioned earlier as a cause of ama — fried foods, heavy foods such as aged cheese, meat, rich desserts — anything that is difficult to digest should be left out of your diet.
 Avoid eating or drinking anything cold.

 Drinking warm water throughout the day is a good way to flush out ama and toxins of all kinds, especially if you add detoxifying spices to make a tea.

 Boil two quarts of water in the morning.
-Add 1/4 t. whole cumin, 1/2 t. whole coriander, 1/2 t. whole fennel and let steep for ten minutes with the lid on.
-Strain out the spices and pour water into a thermos and sip throughout the day.
+Add ¼ t. whole cumin, ½ t. whole coriander, ½ t. whole fennel and let steep for ten minutes with the lid on.
+Strain out the spices, pour the water into a thermos and sip throughout the day.
 Start fresh by making a new batch of tea each morning.

 The most important thing is to eat your main meal at noon, when the sun is strongest and the digestive fire reflects that strength.
 If you eat too much at night, or eat heavy foods such as meat or cheese then, the food will sit in your stomach and create ama.
 Eat light at night and your food will be easily digested before you go to sleep.

 It's also important to eat all three meals at the same time every day.
 If your body gets used to a regular routine, the digestive juices will start to ready themselves before the meal, and will be more efficient in digesting.
 If you eat at variable times, your digestion will be thrown off.